-New found athleticism, design inside and out.
+New found athleticism, design inside and out

 Has it perhaps lost a little of its… waftability?

 What is it?

-Powerful 48v electrics from the Bentayga are used – among other things – to manage the suspension, actuators on front and rear anti-roll bars combating body roll.
-The set 40:60 power split is now fully variable, actually sending 100 per cent of torque to the rear wheels as often as possible to the benefit of fuel efficiency and emissions.
+Powerful 48v electrics which debuted on the Bentayga are used – among other things – to manage the suspension, with actuators on front and rear anti-roll bars combating body roll.
+The set 40:60 power split is now fully variable and 100 per cent of torque goes to the rear wheels as often as possible to the benefit of fuel efficiency and emissions.